 Kravdraa enters The Grisly Halls of Hell.
 Snooping around he found a loose stone and pried it free.
 Upon doing so, however, a poison viper jumped out and bit him (DC 5, rolled a 2, 2 damage, HP 08).
 Behind the stone was a spellbook.

 Taking the left hand door from there, Kravdraa found himself in a courtyard with a strange tree.
 It's sappy red bark (bloodbark) made Kravdraa uneasy, but just as he decided not to go further into the room, the tree reached for him with it's suddenly animate, leafless branches (vampire, unstable)!
-Kravdraa scurried this way and that but was trapped.
+Kravdraa tried to evade, but was trapped.
 (DC 12, rolled a 4, HP now 0).

-The tree hugged K to its bark and slowly drank his blood over several days like a delicious milkshake and converted him into a sapling slave.
+The tree hugged K to its bark and slowly drank his blood over several days like a delicious milkshake, converting him into a sapling slave.

 Dive 2Oops.
 Maybe I had better add some reaction rolls.
 Take two.

-Tabmow sets the unicorn free and heads toward the entrance with the beautiful beast following (reaction 8), but by a different door.
-This was unfortunate as they ran into a nightmarish "hollow" wizard.
+Tabmow sets the unicorn free and heads toward the entrance with the beautiful beast in tow (reaction 8), but Tabmow gets there by a different path/door.
+This was unfortunate as Tabmow and Uni ran into a nightmarish "hollow" wizard.
 The wizard was contemplating reality and didn't become immediately aggressive, but he did tell them to "Turn back!" -- and they did, because this guy looked tough.
 (He was.)

 Going back the way they came however, they were blocked by a set of precious undead teeth – floating fangs of pure gold – chattering madly at them as they danced around the room just out of reach!
 Tabmow and the unicorn charged the choppers and made short work of them to escape.